 6. There is more to see than castles and coastline.

-For such a small country Ireland is bursting with activities and attractions!
+For such a small country Ireland is bursting with family-friendly activities and attractions!

 Not sure how to decide what to see?
 Begin by determining your family’s goals for the trip and interests.
 Then use the interactive map on Ireland Family Vacations to discover attractions around Ireland.